None

 What we've been doing so far is saying that if the characteristic equation of our closed loop system can be written as $-\frac{1}{K}=G(s)H(s)=\frac{N(s)}{D(s)}$, where $N(s)$ and $D(s)$ are the numerator and denominator polynomials, respectively, we can write the total angle of the transfer function $G(s)H(s)$ as:

-When we have had a "trial" eigenvalue $s_1$ to evaluate, to determine if it is or is not on the root locus, we have been evaluating:
+$$\angle(G(s)H(s)) = \angle(N(s)) - \angle(D(s))$$When we have had a "trial" eigenvalue $s_1$ to evaluate, to determine if it is or is not on the root locus, we have been evaluating:

-$$\left.\angle(G(s)H(s))\right|_{s=s_1} = \left.\angle(N(s))\right|_{s=s_1} - \left. \angle(D(s))\right|_{s=s_1}$$
+$$\left.\angle(G(s)H(s))\right|_{s=s_1} = \left.\angle(N(s))\right|_{s=s_1} - \left. \angle(D(s))\right|_{s=s_1}$$Which is computed by:

-However, if we consider a factored version of our "open loop transfer function," it will take the form:
+$$\angle(N(s))-\angle(D(s)) = \tan^{-1}\left(\frac{\left.Imag(N(s)\right|_{s=s_1})}{\left.Real(N(s)\right|_{s=s_1})}\right)-\tan^{-1}\left(\frac{\left.Imag(D(s)\right|_{s=s_1})}{\left.Real(D(s)\right|_{s=s_1})}\right)$$However, if we consider a factored version of our "open loop transfer function," it will take the form:

-Which has $m$ zeros at $s=-z_1,s=-z_2,\ldots,s=-z_m$, and $n$ poles at $s=-p_1,s=-p_2,\ldots,s=-p_n$, any of which might be complex, we can break down this calculation even further.
+$$G(s)H(s) =\frac{N(s)}{D(s)}= A\frac{(s+z_1)(s+z_2)\ldots(s+z_m)}{(s+p_1)(s+p_2)\ldots(s+p_n)}$$Which has $m$ zeros at $s=-z_1,s=-z_2,\ldots,s=-z_m$, and $n$ poles at $s=-p_1,s=-p_2,\ldots,s=-p_n$, any of which might be complex, we can break down this calculation even further.
 Based on the complex exponential form of a complex number:

-And the fact that $e^{a}e^{b}=e^{a+b}$, we know that multiplying two complex numbers $s_1$ and $s_2$ can be written as:
+$$ s = \left|s\right|e^{j\angle(s)}$$And the fact that $e^{a}e^{b}=e^{a+b}$, we know that multiplying two complex numbers $s_1$ and $s_2$ can be written as:

-With this in mind, we can treat each factored zero in $N(s)$ and each factored pole in $D(s)$ as separate complex numbers, and evaluate each at our trial point $s=s_1$, we find that:
+$$s_1s_2 = \left|s_1\right|\left|s_2\right|e^{j\left(\angle s_1+\angle s_2\right)}$$With this in mind, we can treat each factored zero in $N(s)$ and each factored pole in $D(s)$ as separate complex numbers, and evaluate each at our trial point $s=s_1$, we find that:

-This may look like a bit of a mess, but it's actually very useful.
+$$\left.G(s)H(s)\right|_{s=s_1} = \left|s_1+z_1\right|\left|s_1+z_2\right|\ldots\left|s_m+z_m\right|e^{j(\angle(s_1+z_1)+\angle(s_1+z_2)+\ldots+\angle(s_1+z_m))} - \left|s_1+p_1\right|\left|s_1+p_2\right|\ldots\left|s_n+p_n\right|e^{j(\angle(s_1+p_1)+\angle(s_1+p_2)+\ldots+\angle(s_1+p_n))}$$This may look like a bit of a mess, but it's actually very useful.
 It allows us to rewrite the angle criterion as:

-The usefulness of this form of the angle criterion comes from the fact that each of these individual "pieces" of the overall transfer function evaluated at some trial point $s=s_1$ represents something very special graphically.
+$$\angle \left.G(s)H(s)\right|_{s=s_1} = (\angle(s_1+z_1)+\angle(s_1+z_2)+\ldots+\angle(s_1+z_m)) - (\angle(s_1+p_1)+\angle(s_1+p_2)+\ldots+\angle(s_1+p_n))=\pm 180 ^\circ$$The usefulness of this form of the angle criterion comes from the fact that each of these individual "pieces" of the overall transfer function evaluated at some trial point $s=s_1$ represents something very special graphically.
 To see how, let's look at the following pole-zero plot for an "open loop transfer function,"

-If we'd like to check whether a point $s_1 = -3+2j$ is on the root locus for this system under feedback control, we'll need to apply the angle criterion, as usual.
+$$G(s)H(s) = \frac{(s+z_1)(s+z_2)}{(s+p_1)(s+p_2)}=\frac{(s+4-j)(s+4+j)}{(s+1-2j)(s+1+2j)}$$If we'd like to check whether a point $s_1 = -3+2j$ is on the root locus for this system under feedback control, we'll need to apply the angle criterion, as usual.
 Let's plot our trial point on the s-plane with the poles and zeros of $G(s)H(s)$.

 Next, let's look at the very first term in the numerator of the open loop transfer function $G(s)H(s)$,

-and see what this represents, graphically, on the pole-zero plot.
+$$(s+z_1)=(s+4-j)$$and see what this represents, graphically, on the pole-zero plot.
 If we evaluate $(s+4-j)$ at our "trial point" $s=s_1=-3+2j$, this term turns into

-$$(s_1+z_1) = (-3+2j+4-j) = (1+j)$$
+$$(s_1+z_1) = (-3+2j+4-j) = (1+j)$$.

 Referring to the figure below, if we draw and arrow to point $s_1$ (blue vector) and an arrow to point $-z_1$ (black vector), it can be scene that $(s_1+z_1) = (-3+2j+4-j) = (1+j)$ is the arrow pointing from the zero to our trial point!.
 This is the result of simple vector addition as shown in the figure below!